squaresLab/squaresLab.github.io/research.md

 {% capture other_transformation %}

 Transformation has many uses in software engineering developer tooling, and many problems are amenable to a repair-like approach.
-We have explored transformation for  [API migration (SOAR)](/publications/#SOAR21) and [API upgrades (MELT)](/publications/#RamosMLMMG23), and for [transpilation (BatFix)](/publications/#batfix).
+We have explored transformation for  [API migration (SOAR)](/publications/#SOAR21) and [API upgrades (MELT)](/publications/#RamosMLMMG23), [transpilation (BatFix)](/publications/#batfix), and [clone mitigation](/publications/#vanTonderMicroClones2016).
 We have also [improved static analysis via program transformation](/publications/#icse2020transform) and used it to [triage fuzz tests](https://github.com/squaresLab/SemanticCrashBucketing).
 Beyond triage, we have an ongoing body of work for general-purpose transformation in the context of fuzz and mutation testing:

 {% bibliography --query @*[project~=transform-testing] %}